linode/docs/docs/guides/platform/manager/glish/index.md

 keywords: ["Console", "Shell", "glish", "desktop environment", "display manager"]
 aliases: ['/platform/manager/using-the-linode-graphical-shell-glish-classic-manager/','/networking/using-the-graphic-shell-glish/','/networking/using-the-linode-graphical-shell-glish/','/platform/manager/using-the-linode-graphical-shell-glish/','/platform/using-the-linode-graphical-shell-glish/','/networking/use-the-graphic-shell-glish/','/guides/using-the-linode-graphical-shell-glish/']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-modified: 2022-10-11
+modified: 2022-10-12
 modified_by:
   name: Linode
 published: 2015-08-28
-title: "Access Your Linux Desktop Using Glish"
+title: "Access Your Desktop Environment Using Glish"
-h1_title: "Access Your Linux Desktop Using Glish (Linode Graphical Shell)"
+h1_title: "Access Your Desktop Environment Using Glish (Linode Graphical Shell)"
 enable_h1: true
 tags: ["linode platform","cloud manager"]
 image: using-linode-glish-title.jpg
 ---

-Glish is the graphical version of the [Linode Shell](/docs/guides/using-the-lish-console/) (Lish).
+Glish is the graphical version of [Lish](/docs/guides/using-the-lish-console/) (the Linode Shell).
 It allows you to run a desktop environment on your Compute Instance and access it through the Cloud Manager.

 {{< note >}}
 Linode distribution images do not have any desktop environments pre-installed.
 While this guide provides instructions for installing Xfce on Debian, you can use any other desktop environment and distribution.
 Popular desktop environments on Linux include Gnome, KDE, MATE, and Xfce.